jonathanyeong/personal-website/content/blog-posts/wrapping-rake-task-in-gem.md

 end
 ```

-If you want to look at the gem in it's entirety, here's the github project.
+## Usage

+For more usage information checkout the Github project.